sensu/sensu-docs/content/sensu-go/5.16/getting-started/faq.md

 ---
-title: "Sensu frequently asked questions"
+title: "Frequently asked questions about Sensu"
 linkTitle: "FAQs"
 description: "Questions about Sensu Go?
-Read our FAQ to get answers to questions like, What platforms does Sensu support? and What can I monitor with Sensu?"
+Read this FAQ to get answers to questions about what platforms Sensu supports and what you can monitor with Sensu."
 version: "5.16"
-weight: 100
+weight: 80
 product: "Sensu Go"
 menu:
   sensu-go-5.16: